 Probationary review

-In addition to annual review, untenured faculty members are reviewed by the SCRD Personnel Committee and School Director during the third year of their probationary period.
+In addition to annual review, untenured faculty members are reviewed by the SCRD Personnel Committee and School Director during the third year of their probationary period; they are evaluated on teaching, research, and service.
 Untenured faculty members also receive a progress toward tenure review by the School Director during the spring of their first, second, and fourth years.
 They receive a full probationary review in the third year.
 Recommendations for continued appointment should be consistent with the results of these reviews.
-The criteria for probationary review are exemplified of this document.
+The criteria for probationary review, which encompass teaching, research, and service are exemplified on pages 26-39, of this document.
 These reviews undertaken by the School’s Personnel Committee and/or School Director are independent of the annual review of junior faculty conducted by the School’s Personnel Committee.
 Continuing appointment is contingent upon successfully meeting the criteria outlined in this document.

 B. Promotion review

 The review process shall follow the process specified by ACD 506-05.
 Recommendation for promotion of a faculty member may be initiated by the Director, the School Personnel Committee, or by request of the faculty member.
 The Chair of the School Personnel Committee, in cooperation with the Director, shall assist the faculty member in collecting all relevant promotion materials.
 The faculty member has the responsibility of ensuring that all required materials are included in the review materials.
+Criteria for promotion, which encompass teaching, research, and service are exemplified on pages 26-39, of this document.
+Any SCRD faculty member seeking promotion is reviewed based on that person’s cumulative and ongoing contribution.
 Please refer to the SCRD Personnel Policies for Fixed Term Faculty.

 The School Director shall solicit the requisite number of outside reviewer letters when required and consistent with university policy based on a list of prospective reviewers provided by the faculty member and a list developed by the Director.
 All letters are confidential and should be from persons knowledgeable of the candidate's field